 Land of volcanoes and geothermal hot spots, Aotearoa's geographic history has truly blessed us with the best.
-With an abundance of natural hot pools and springs across both the North and South Island, here at Urban List, we’ve accumulated the finest thermal retreats to lure even the coldest of souls.
+With an abundance of natural and man-made hot pools and springs across both the North and South Island, here at Urban List, we’ve accumulated the finest thermal retreats to lure even the coldest of souls.

 Hit up this list consider your getaways in the cooler months sorted.
-Here is where to find the best natural hot springs in New Zealand.
+Here is where to find the best hot springs in New Zealand.

-Palm Springs Geothermal Pools
+Hanmer Springs Thermal Pools

 Hot Water Beach

 In true Kiwi spirit, you can now bring a shovel and dig up your own natural hot pool.
 Scour the stretch of Hot Water Beach, for the best ocean-side spot and dig away to your heart’s content—now that’s what we call #DIY.
 Best visited two hours either side of low tide, locals recommend an early get-up to witness a serene Coro sunrise, while also beating the oncoming crowd.